-There are a few recommendations Zoom gives to get the optimal virtual background.
+In addition to different operating system requirements for using a virtual background without a green screen, Zoom also has certain tips to help you get the optimal virtual background.
 It's best to have a solid color backdrop, preferably green, and to not wear clothing that's the same color as the background.
-You'll also want to use a high quality camera and uniform lighting and color.
+You'll also want to use a high quality camera and make sure you’re in a setting with uniform lighting and color.
 Your background image will work best with an aspect ratio of 16:9 and minimum resolution of 1280 by 720 pixels.
 If you're uploading a MP4 or MOV video, it'll need to have a minimum resolution of 360 pixels and a maximum resolution of 1080 pixels.

-Once you've got everything set up, you're ready to turn on the Virtual Background effect in your account settings.
-To do so, you need to sign into the Zoom web portal.
+If you haven’t already, you’ll need to turn on the Virtual Background effect in your account settings.
+To do so, you first need to sign into the Zoom web portal.
 If you're an account member, go to Meeting Settings, but if you're an account administrator, head to My Meeting Settings.
 From there, select the Meeting tab, head to the Virtual Background option, and toggle the status to turn on the feature.
-It's important to note that you need to logout of the Zoom Desktop Client and login to it again for the Virtual Background to work.
+It's important to note that you need to logout of the Zoom Desktop Client and log in to it again for the Virtual Background to work.

 Once your effect is turned on, you'll be able to join in on all the background fun.
-Just sign into your Zoom Desktop Client, click your profile picture, then click Settings, and select Virtual Background.
+Just sign into your Zoom Desktop Client, click Settings in the top right corner, and select Backgrounds and Filter from the sidebar to the left.
 If you have a green screen, make sure to check the set-up so that you have selected the correct color of your screen.
-You can then click on a virtual background or add your own image or video by clicking the plus sign.
+You can then click on one of Zoom’s virtual backgrounds or upload your own image or video by clicking the plus sign.
 After you've selected the media, your new backdrop will start displaying in your meetings.

 This article was originally published on